aguspesce/journal_manager/README.md

 make install
 ```

-Now you can use the journal manager from the terminal typing:
+Now, you can use the journal manager from the terminal typing:

 ```
-joutnal
+journal
 ```

 ## License